MoonPoet/xaprb-src/content/blog/2008/how-to-leave-a-program-running-after-you-log-out.md

 So there you have it: good, better, best.
 I still use the first two methods sometimes when I run a command and then realize I should have started a screen session (or when screen isn't installed, heaven forbid) but in general, screen is the arrow I'm always pulling out of the quiver.

 By the way I'm intentionally leaving out some more shell features, such as starting a program in the background from the get-go with &.
-If you want to fill that in, leave a comment -- I just wanted to keep this article on topic.
+If you want to fill that in, leave a comment---I just wanted to keep this article on topic.